zorn96/ms_active_directory/README.md

 domain.join_by_taking_over_existing_computer(user, password, computer_name=existing_computer_name)
 ```

-# Managing users and groups
+# Managing users, computers, and groups

-The library provides a number of different functions for finding users and groups by different
+The library provides a number of different functions for finding users, computers, and groups by different
 identifiers, and for querying information about them.
-It also has functions for checking their memberships and adding or removing users and groups
+It also has functions for checking their memberships and adding or removing users, computers, and groups
 to or from groups.

-## Looking up users, groups, and information about them
+## Looking up users, computers, groups, and information about them

-Users and groups can both be looked up by one of:
+Users, computers, and groups can both be looked up by one of:
 - sAMAccountName
 - distinguished name
 - common name